5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 4. **Audio**:
 	- If you need digital Audio over HDMI/DP, disable/delete `No-hda-gfx` from the Audio Device Properties in `PciRoot(0x0)/Pci(0x1B,0x0)`.
 	- My EFI contains a custom build of `AppleALC.kext` which only contains layouts `18` and `39` (default) and therefore only is 95 KB in size (instead of 3.6 MB).
-If you are using a Dockingstation, leave it at `39`.
+If you are using a docking station, leave it at `39`.
 If you don't, change it to `18`.
 	- If you want the bootchime to playback, do the following:
 		- Under `UEFI/Drivers`, enable `AudioDxe.efi`
 		- Under `EUFI/Audio`, enable `AudioSupport`